 The new method was to be able to swipe up the screen which would return an “overview” screen with the most recently used apps, 5 suggestions of commonly used applications, as well as a search bar.
 You can either swipe to the right to quickly scroll through all of the apps or to the left to see the recently opened ones.

-The release also came with some other hand features.
-One was an intelligent use of batteries.
 The device was enhanced to automatically slow the battery drain by predicting which apps will be used now and which ones will be used later.
 This would keep those apps not currently used shut off and not leeching battery power by starting up in the background.

 Another cool function introduced was Slices, which lets you use only the necessary parts of an app rather than launching the whole thing.
 The Shush function allows the phone to go into a “Do Not Disturb” mode when placed face down on a flat surface.

 This was first released on Google Pixel phones and the new Essential Phone.
 Many other older Android devices had this OS rolled out as an update to them.

 In 2019 Google unveiled a major refresh to the Android brand with the September update of Android 10.
 Aside from adopting a new Android logo, this was the first update to ditch the names of popular desserts.

 Many of the new features are geared toward the next generation of devices with foldable screens.
 But also include many new gesture control functions, an enhanced sharing menu, better control for app-based permissions, smart reply features for any messaging apps, and a system-wide “dark mode.”

 In the third quarter of 2020 Google expects to launch the next OS, Android 11.
 Some of the early features released in the February “preview” version include the ability to inactivate or deactivate “dark mode” depending on the time of day the device is being used.